Welsh devolution: Parliament for Wales campaign

 In the 1950s, the deterioration of the British Empire removed a sense of Britishness and there was a realisation that Wales was not as prosperous as south-east England and smaller European countries.
 Successive Conservative Party victories in Westminster led to suggestions that only through self-government could Wales achieve a government reflecting the votes of a Welsh electorate.
-The Tryweryn flooding which was voted against by every single Welsh MP, suggested that Wales as a nation was powerless.
+The Tryweryn flooding was opposed by 125 local authorities and 27 of 36 Welsh MPs voted against the second reading of the bill with none voting for it.
+At the time, Wales had no Welsh office (introduced in 1964) or any devolution.
+John Davies adds that the representatives of Wales were powerless under the political structure of the time, a core message of Plaid Cymru.
 The Epynt clearance in 1940 has also been described as a "significant - but often overlooked - chapter in the history of Wales".

 Those in favour of a Welsh parliament paraded in Machynlleth (the place of Owain Glyndŵr's last Senedd) on 1 October 1949.
 Speakers and entertainment were also at the event.
 From 1950 to 1956, Parliament for Wales campaign brought devolution back onto the political agenda.
-A cross-party campaign was led by Lady Megan Lloyd George, daughter of former Prime minister and campaigner for Welsh devolution, David Lloyd George who had passed away in 1945.
+A cross-party campaign was led by Lady Megan Lloyd George, daughter of former prime minister and campaigner for Welsh devolution, David Lloyd George, who had died in 1945.
 The Campaign for a Welsh parliament (Ymgyrch Senedd i Gymru) was formally launched on 1 July 1950, at a rally in Llandrindod.
 This event lead to the creation of a petition of 240,652 names calling for the establishment of a Welsh parliament, which was presented to the House of Commons by Megan Lloyd George in 1956.
 This was rejected by the UK government.
 Petitions were also presented to the House of Commons for a Secretary of State for Wales which were also rejected.

 Welsh Office & Secretary of State for Wales

 In the first half of the 20th century, a number of politicians had supported the creation of the post of Secretary of State for Wales as a step towards home rule for Wales.
-A post of Minister of Welsh Affairs was created in 1951 under the home secretary and was promoted to minister of state level in 1954.
+A post of Minister of Welsh Affairs was created in 1951 under the home secretary and was promoted to Minister of State level in 1954.
 In 1964, the UK Labour government formed a new office of the Secretary of State for Wales and in 1965 the Welsh Office was created which was run by the Secretary of State for Wales and which was responsible for implementing UK government policies in Wales.
 In 1999 the Welsh Office made way for the National Assembly for Wales and staff from the Welsh office moved into the National Assembly.